MulberryBeacon/gothambeacon.com/README.md

 _posts/

-All files, directories and code provided by Twitter Bootstrap are licensed under the Apache License v2.0.
+All files, directories and code provided by Bootstrap are licensed under the Apache License v2.0.

 All files, directories and code provided by both Jekyll and HTML5 Boilerplate are